b3less/cai-dataset-builder/README.md

   * [cai-decode](https://perberos.me/roleplai/tools/cai-decode.html)

 ### notice
-idk what i'm doing so much of the was written by [chatgpt](https://chat.openai.com).
+idk what i'm doing so much of the code was written by [chatgpt](https://chat.openai.com).